wzljerry/wzljerry.github.io/README.md

 [Google Scholar](https://scholar.google.com.hk/citations?user=-bmvpIcAAAAJ&hl=zh-CN&oi=sra)|[ResearchGate](https://www.researchgate.net/profile/Zhilin-Wang-11)|[CV](Academic_CV_Zhilin.pdf)|[Blog](https://medium.com/@hellojerrywong18)|[Twitter](https://twitter.com/zhilinwang97)|[LinkedIn](https://www.linkedin.com/in/zhilin-wang-438618140/?locale=en_US)

+Openings: I'm currently assembling an AI team at Havi Lab dedicated to developing a generative AI-based system for recruitment.
+If you are interested in the research and development of large language models, recommendation systems, and AI systems, please feel free to contact me directly.
+We will offer competitive salary and compensation.

-I am expected to graduate in December 2024 and am looking for an academia or industry position!
+I am expected to graduate in December 2024.

 I am Zhilin Wang, currently in my final year as a Ph.D. candidate in the Department of Computer Science at Purdue University, Indiana, USA.
 I'm also affiliated with [CERIAS](https://www.cerias.purdue.edu/) at Purdue.
 I obtained my bachelor's degree at Nanchang University in June 2020 and commenced my doctoral journey at Purdue in January 2021.
 My Ph.D. advisor is [Prof. Qin Hu](https://cs.iupui.edu/~qinhu/?_gl=1*5xczlx*_ga*MTk3MTQ5NTQ4Ni4xNjYwMzg5NDUy*_ga_61CH0D2DQW*MTY3Nzg0MTM1MS4xOS4wLjE2Nzc4NDEzNTEuMC4wLjA.).
 I've actively contributed as a reviewer for prestigious academic journals and conferences such as IEEE TPDS, IEEE IoTJ, Elsevier JNCA, IEEE TCCN, and IEEE ICC.
 Additionally, I was a member of the Technical Program Committee (TPC) for the IEEE ICC'22 Workshop.
 My research interests are briefly described below: